 - Contamination: If the metal is contaminated at the weld point, it can lead to a porous weld, meaning that MIG welding is not ideal for metals with rust or paint on them.
 As a result, the metal surface must be completely cleaned before welding can commence

 - Spool Changes: Although the wire spool means that there is rarely a need to change the electrode during welding, the spool will need changing when you weld different metals

 MIG welding is a flexible technique that can be used for a range of metals and is easy to learn, allowing it to be used for a wide variety of applications.

-Able to join both thin and thick metals, MIG welding can be used in different welding positions and with reactive metals like aluminum, copper, and magnesium as well as stainless steel, carbon steel and nickel.
+Able to join both thin and thick metals, MIG welding can be used in different welding positions and with reactive metals like aluminum, copper, and magnesium, as well as stainless steel, carbon steel and nickel.

-This versatility means that industries including oil and gas, power, automotive, construction, rail, marine and more use MIG welding.
+This versatility means that industries including oil and gas, power, automotive, construction, rail, marine, and more use MIG welding.

 You can find out more about MIG welding here, but next we will examine stick welding.

 Stick welding is an electric arc welding process that uses a metal stick or rod as filler material.
-These stick are usually covered in a flux material and are available in different diameters and lengths.
+These sticks are usually covered in a flux material and are available in different diameters and lengths.
 To achieve high strength welds, it is important to choose the correct type of flux core wire welding rod for your application.